[Updated October 2019]

 Are magic mushrooms (or psilocybin) going to be the next big investment opportunity after cannabis?
 Many investors think yes.
 But it’s hard to invest in psychedelics (like magic mushrooms or psilocybin) because the psychedelic industry is just beginning to emerge.

-Presently, only three companies (Compass Pathways, the Imperial Center for Psychedelic Research and CaaMTech) are developing formulations based on the molecules found in magic mushrooms.
+As of May 2019, only three companies (Compass Pathways, the Imperial Center for Psychedelic Research, and CaaMTech) were developing formulations based on the molecules found in magic mushrooms.
 Compass Pathways is focussing on creating treatment methods using pure synthetic psilocybin.
 According to their patent applications, CaaMTech is developing formulations that combine multiple of psilocybin derivatives, designed to preserve (or improve upon) the combinations of compounds found in naturally occurring magic mushrooms.
 According to their press release, CaaMTech also appears to be developing synthetic psilocybin derivatives, such as psilacetin.
 Neither of these companies is publicly traded.
-The Imperial Center for Psychedelic Research is focused on developing medicines from psychedelic substances.
+The Imperial Center for Psychedelic Research is focused on developing medicines from psychedelic substances, including but not limited to magic mushrooms or psilocybin.

 “How does one invest in the psilocybin (or magic mushroom) industry?”